johnnyedgett/kiosdb/README.md

 # Kios DB
-Just a hobby project to help me learn C++ syntax
+Hi!
+This is just a hobby project to help me learn C++ syntax

 No guarantee that this will do any of the following:
 - Actually persist the data